Kibworth Joint Burial Board

 Kibworth Joint Burial Board has recently undertaken a significant memorial safety inspection at the cemetery.
 This is in order to ensure the safety of those using and working at the cemetery..

-The Joint Burial Board was formed in 1892 and currently comprises five members, being three Councillors from Kibworth Beauchamp and two from Kibworth Harcourt.
+The Joint Burial Board was first formed in 1892 and currently comprises five members, being three Councillors from Kibworth Beauchamp and two from Kibworth Harcourt.

 The JBB meets bi-monthly to approve memorials that are put forward and to recommend any expenditure for the upkeep of the ground, as well as dealing with any matters that may arise.